MissTellie/https-github.com-Free-Cities-Free-Cities/artTools/README.md

   Inkscape however uses layer labels and a separate, auto-generated group ID. inkscape_svg_fixup.py overwrites the group ID with the Inkscape layer label so they are synchronised with Inkscape layer labels.
-* Inkscape copies the global style definition into the object EVERY TIME the object is edited.
+* Inkscape copies the global style definition into the object *every time* the object is edited.
 If an object references a CSS class AND at the same time has a local style, the local style is removed so global dynamic styling is possible later on.